Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_basics.md

 ## Addition

-Addition is common in SunVox because mixing two audio signal is already an addition; thus, we may use an amplifier with default settings to combine two values.
+Addition is common in SunVox because mixing two audio signal is already an addition; thus, we may use an amplifier (or modulator in add mode, or EQ) with default settings to combine two values.

 ![simple add](../images/numerical_operations/add_logic.png)